Media reaction: Texas ‘deep freeze’, power blackouts and the role of global warming

 However, a piece in Bloomberg warned against pointing “too many fingers at Texas wind turbines, because they’re not the main reason broad swaths of the state have been plunged into darkness”.

-It reported that wind only comprises 25% of the state’s energy mix at this time of year and that wind shutdowns accounted for less than 13% of the 30-35GW of total outages seen across Texas.
+It reported that wind “only comprises 25% of the state’s energy mix” at this time of year and that wind shutdowns accounted for less than 13% of the 30-35GW of total outages seen across Texas.
+[The 25% figure refers to power generation rather than overall energy.]

 Instead, the piece added that the “main factors” instead have been “frozen instruments at natural gas, coal and even nuclear facilities, as well as limited supplies of natural gas”.